NTOUBiomedicalAILAB/PreRisk-CoV2/README.md

 ## 🔬 Complete Validation Pipeline

-This repository provides **feature selection methods**.
-To ensure your selected biomarkers are reliable and generalizable, you must complete the following validation steps:
+This repository provides to ensure your selected biomarkers are reliable and generalizable, you must complete the following validation steps:

 ---